A project to help Seattle follow through.

 Become a founding member →Seattle approved plans to build hundreds of new homes near future light rail stations.
 The zoning was in place, funding was lined up, neighborhoods supported the projects.
 But some have spent over a year stalled in permitting and appeals.
 As delays stretch on, construction costs climb, financing unravels, and developers walk away.

 This is a pattern, not an isolated case.
 New building permit applications have fallen by two-thirds since 2020, and the 2025 pace has dropped nearly 50% further.
 More than 16,000 people are experiencing homelessness across King County, up roughly 26% since 2022.
 Roughly half of renters are paying more than they can afford.
-And Sound Transit is now considering scenarios that would cut or defer the light rail lines voters approved a decade ago.
+And despite years of investment in transit, too many trips to jobs and essential services are still slow, unreliable, or difficult.

 And we know Seattle can do this.
 This is the city that reconnected downtown to its waterfront after decades of planning, that prepared the Duwamish Valley for future flooding through community-centered infrastructure, that built a public library system among the best in the country.
 In the late 1960s, Forward Thrust brought residents together to fund parks, open space, and the early foundations of King County METRO.
 The capacity is there.
 The consistency isn't.
 That's what we're here to change.